 Let’s not vilify plastic.
 Let’s remember its usefulness, its purpose, and its benefits.
 Let’s remember that I’m writing this post on a laptop made of plastic.
 Let’s remember that without plastic, our medical advancements would basically be non-existent.

 Let’s rethink our consumption habits.
 Let’s rethink our relationship with stuff.
-Let’s put value back into our belongings.
+Let’s put value back into our possessions.

 “Our trash tells a story...a story about what we value.” - Andrea Sanders